namrataarya07/FairFund/README.md

 NGOs receive lump-sum donations without structured accountability

-Proof is often uploaded post-spending and is unverifiable

 Fraud cases damage trust across the entire ecosystem

 Trust is demanded — but rarely proven.